Improving Tuning-Free Real Image Editing with Proximal Guidance: Experiment

 \textbf{Comparing with Prompt-to-Prompt.} As mentioned earlier, Prompt-to-Prompt~\cite{hertz2022prompt} is designed to alter the texture of a subject, whereas Mutual Self-Attention Control~\cite{cao2023masactrl} targets geometry and layout modifications. \cref{fig:masa_ptp} shows a visual comparison between these two attention controlling mechanisms for geometry editing.
 This comparison aims to illustrate their respective behaviors rather than establish the superiority of one over the other.
 Notably, in \cref{fig:masa_ptp}(c), Prompt-to-Prompt introduces a new texture on the cake, resembling its cross-section that deviates from the source image, while MasaCtrl preserves the original appearance.
 Additionally, Prompt-to-Prompt confines the rendered cake to a square shape within the cross-attention map of the original round cake, whereas MasaCtrl allows rendering outside the boundaries of the original cake.
 Note that the base of the cake is also changed to square.

-\textbf{Simultaneous texture and geometry editing.} We extend our approach by sequentially applying ProxNPI (Cross-Attention Control) and ProxMasaCtrl (Mutual Self-Attention Control) to enable simultaneous editing of both texture and geometry, as shown in \cref{fig:parrot_full}.
-It is important to note that this represents a preliminary exploration, and the integration of these two controlling mechanisms in a more efficient and effective manner is an avenue for future research.
+\textbf{Simultaneous texture and geometry editing.} We extend our approach by sequentially applying ProxNPI and ProxMasaCtrl to enable simultaneous editing of both texture and geometry, as shown in \cref{fig:parrot_full}.
+While this represents a preliminary exploration, we leave a more effective integration of these two controlling mechanisms for future research.